-14. 5.
+13.5.
 Interface Grouping

-Divide my devices connected to the modem router into different groups and disallow devices' cross-group communication.
+l want to: Divide my devices connected to the modem router into different groups and disallow devices' cross-group communication.
 For example, in my house, devices connected to LAN1 and LAN3 are for work, while others for entertainment. i want to isolate the devices I use for work whilst keeping all devices' access to the internet.

-- 1. Visit http://tplinkmodem.net, and log in with the account you set for the router. - 2.
+How can I do that?
+Visit http://tplinkmodem.net, and log in with the account you set for the router.

 Go to Advanced > Network > Interface Grouping to open the configuration page where some interfaces can be grouped together.
 Click Add to create a group.